 Beginning with issue #116, which ties directly with Avengers #16, Thor is recalled to Skornheim to for a “trial” that is really more of a sporting event.
-Loki wins (by cheating), which begins a scavenger hunt on Earth where Thor looks for evidence of Loki’s deception.
+Loki wins (by cheating), which begins a scavenger hunt on Earth where Thor looks for evidence of Loki’s deception, and Executioner is hot on his tail.

 What evidence?
 The powerful, magical “Norn Stones,” which Loki hid in Vietnam of all places.
 The odd parts of this story are that Thor is taken down by the VC and Thor (and the rest of us) learn that The Destroyer can lift Thor’s hammer!